 Memorial Medical Center

-Just like many other buildings, Memorial Medical Center in New Orleans was hit by Hurrican Katrine in 2005.
-The storm impacted the center greatly.
-The levees had failed and water was rising.
-The hospital was left without electricity.
-Even during this time, De.
-Anna Pou and other staff continued to try and care for the patients at the hospital.
+Even during this time, Dr. Anna Pou and other staff continued to try and care for the patients at the hospital.
 It was stated that the patients would be relocated on August 31st.
 This was two days after the storm had hit.
 However, it was unsure where they would be relocated to.
-On the eleventh of September, forty-five bodies were recovered from the center.
-Five of the bodies were deceased before the storm had hit.
-There were 215 bodies found throughout different medical centers and nursing homes, however, the medical center had the highest body count.

 The Storm

-Many people would use the hospital as a safe place from the storm, as they had on many other occasions.
-However, despite all the years of safety, the hospital would be hit hard.
-The windows would shatter from rocks and people were screaming.
 The hospital itself was shaking.
 The power had failed around five in the morning.
 The generators that the hospital had quickly kicked in.
 This reassured patients that things would be okay.
 However, the generators were powering only the lights for emergencies.
-Much of the needed equipment had shut down.
-Plus, the air conditioning was off.
-The first night, flooding had receded.
-There was damage, however, it remained operational.

 Evacuation

-The morning of the hurricane, Pou was told to look outside by a fellow nurse.
-Pou saw that water was coming quickly out of the sewer gates.
-The water was filled with garbage and it was heading directly towards the hospital.
-The staff was worried because the electrical panel was only a few feet above ground level.
-This left the system very vulnerable.
-It would not take a lot of water to disable most of the hospital.
-It was hard to figure out what to do if there was no power or how to evacuate if the streets are flooded.
-The staff typed emails with the word help to other hospitals outside the area.
+The staff of Memorial Medical Center typed emails with the word help to other hospitals outside the area.
 They would need to relocate about two hundred patients.
 There was a lot of controversy about how the hospital should be emptied.
 It was decided that those who were pregnant, babies in the NICU, and those in the ICU should go first because they would be at risk from the heat.
-He said that patients with no resuscitation orders would go last.
+Dr. Pou said that patients of Memorial Hospital with no resuscitation orders would go last.

 The Arrest